 How Much Money Does Food Waste & Loss Cost Us?

 Estimates put the global annual cost of food waste at around $750 million to $1 trillion.

-This figure does not include the costs of wasted resources or the cost of environmental problems caused by agriculture for wasted food either.
 Some estimates add an additional $700 billion to the figure when accounting for environmental damage.